Spockuto/blog/src/log_coffee/chapter_1.md

 This is the representation everyone is most familiar with and widely used in high school.
 However, recently another representation has been proposed which offers much more intuition and further simplifies the equation.

-Let the Arithimetic Mean of the roots be \\( M = -B / 2\\).
-Simplyfying the roots, we have
+Let the Arithmetic Mean of the roots be \\( M = -B / 2\\).
+Simplifying the roots, we have
 \\[\frac{-B \\pm \sqrt{B^2 - 4C}}{2}\\]
 \\[(-B/2) \pm \sqrt{B^2/4 - 4C/4}\\]
 \\[(-B/2) \pm \sqrt{(-B/2)^2 - C}\\]
 \\[M \pm \sqrt{M^2 - C}\\]

-This representation for roots is much more simpler, as one needs to just evaluate the mean in the beginning to solve the roots of the equation.
+This representation for roots is much simpler, as one needs to just evaluate the mean in the beginning to solve the roots of the equation.

 ## Why?
 Since the roots are equidistant from their mean, let's represent the roots as \\(M + u\\) and \\(M - u\\)